Planning your trip

 - Applying for a Spectator Pass

 Only ticket holders may obtain a Spectator Pass.
-The Spectator Pass is issued one time and is valid for the entire time period of the Olympic Winter Games and Paralympic Winter Games of 2014 in the city of Sochi.
+No matter how many events you plan to attend, you need only apply once for a Spectator Pass as it will be valid for the entire period of the XXII Olympic Winter Games and XI Paralympic Winter Games of 2014 in the city of Sochi.

-After buying a ticket, we recommend that every spectator go through the Spectator Pass registration process as soon as possible at the special website pass.sochi2014.com.
+After buying a ticket, we recommend that every spectator goes through the Spectator Pass registration process as soon as possible at the special website pass.sochi2014.com

 There are three main steps in applying for a Spectator Pass: